Identity Finder: FAQ

 When you receive this message, choose "Allow access" to allow Identity Finder to function.
 If you receive the message again, try selecting all three options - Domain, Private and Public - and then choose "Allow access."Q. How will I know if Identity Finder is running a scheduled search (one I did not start myself)?

 A. University IT may periodically schedule your computer to be searched with Identity Finder.
-You will be notified when a search starts.
+You will be notified by the software when a search starts.

 On Windows an icon will appear in your system tray and show this notification alert: